 Documentation of the assessment by a licensed/certified professional who is not a family member must be submitted in support of the completed Request for Special Accommodation Due to a Disability Form using the Physician's/Clinician's Disability Accommodation Verification Form.
 An appropriately qualified licensed/certified professional with expertise and sufficient knowledge in the area of the asserted disability must provide a current assessment of the student's disability.
 Documentation which shows that the same, or similar, accommodation was granted at a previously attended undergraduate or graduate institution may be submitted along with the completed Request for Special Accommodation Due to a Disability Form.
-See the Request for Special Accommodation Due to a Disability - Guidelines for Documentation for more information about required documentation.
+See the Request for Special Accommodation Due to a Disability Form.
+See the Request for Special Accommodation Due to a Disability Form.
+See the Request for Special Accommodation Due to a Disability Form.

-The Request for Special Accommodation Due to a Disability Form, Physician's Clinician's Disability Accommodation Verification Form, and Request for Special Accommodation Due to a Disability - Guidelines for Documentation are available on the LECOM portal and may be obtained from Student Affairs.
+The Request for Special Accommodation Due to a Disability Form, Physician's/Clinician's Disability Accommodation Verification Form, and Request for Special Accommodation Due to a Disability - Guidelines for Documentation are available on the LECOM portal and may be obtained from Student Affairs.